If you would like to download the LDDNL rules please do so here

 a) No jewellery, which includes body piercings, dangerous clothing, adornments, gloves or medical aids may be worn which in the opinion of the umpire constitutes a danger to other players.
 No jewellery may be taped other than a single wedding band.
 See England Netball Rule 1.4.3.

 b) Fingernails shall be cut short.
 See England Netball Rule 1.4.5.

 c) Pregnant Players and Umpires: Pregnant players must not take part in match play beyond the 12th week of pregnancy, and umpires must not umpire beyond the 20th week.

 d) All teams entering the League must have their own First Aid Kit.

 e) Gloves may be worn for medical reasons only, and with the Committee’s approval providing a current certificate from a medical practitioner, clearly stating the member’s name and date of issue, is received by the committee at the start and second half of the season.
 Written confirmation will be given to the member who must product this for the umpire’s inspection at each and every match / cup competition or tournament that she wishes to play.
 Gloves must be plain, soft leather type, seamless or with internal seams.

 All complaints must be in writing and sent to the Secretary of the League Committee.
-Complaints regarding discipline during a game must be in writing and received within seven days of the match in question by the League Secretary.
+Complaints regarding discipline during a game must be in writing and received within fourteen days of the match in question by the League Secretary.
 Disciplinary matters will be passed on to the County Disciplinary Committee who will decide the course of action.

 15. CHANGES IN TEAM SECRETARY